xyzshantaram/xyzshantaram/README.md

 * [alert](https://github.com/xyzshantaram/alert) - An alert dialog implementation.
 * [mkproj](https://github.com/xyzshantaram/mkproj) - `mkdir` on steroids, project initialisation script written in Python.

+You can find my resume [here](https://xyzshantaram.github.io/resume/).

 If you're looking to reach me, you can [e-mail me](mailto:me@shantaram.xyz) or use one of the means listed on [my website](https://shantaram.xyz/contact/).

-You can find my resume [here](https://xyzshantaram.github.io/resume/).
+If you like my work, you can support me by donating using one of the means listed [here](https://shantaram.xyz/contact/donate.html).